phillybenh/Intro-Python-II/README.md

   * This will be the _base class_ for specialized item types to be declared later.

-* Add the ability to add items to rooms.
+* Add the ability to add items to rooms.!

   * The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room.